 Factors contributing to pelvic floor dysfunction can include problems with: the anatomy of the pelvic floor (i.e. overstretched connective tissue or muscles), the control of contraction of the pelvic floor muscles and the strength or endurance of the pelvic floor muscles.
 Any other region of the musculoskeletal system that causes bearing down on the pelvic floor or dysfunction in the lower back and pelvic girdle, will most likely also contribute to incontinence and POP.

 In such dysfunction, activities which involve an increase in the pressure inside the abdominal cavity and require a transfer of loading across the pelvis and lower back may result in the pelvic organs and bladder being pushed downwards repetitively.
 Such “bearing down” often leads to stretching of the sling of connective tissue and muscles that make up the pelvic floor.
-The use of real time ultrasound imaging is a good way to see if the strategies being used are in fact the correct pelvic floor muscle activation (“lifting”), or in fact the “bearing down” strategy which is undesirable.
+The use of real-time ultrasound imaging is a good way to see if the strategies being used are in fact the correct pelvic floor muscle activation (“lifting”), or in fact the “bearing down” strategy which is undesirable.

 Research has shown that the pelvic floor muscles function as a team with the core muscles (deep abdominal and back muscles).
-This indicates that focusing on restoring ideal function of the pelvic floor and the stabilizing deep core muscles is the ideal approach for treating both stress urinary incontinence and low back / pelvic pain i.e., treatment of pelvic floor weakness or incontinence often requires integrating treatment of any other related pelvic girdle or lower back issues and vice versa.
+This indicates that focusing on restoring the ideal function of the pelvic floor and stabilizing deep core muscles is the ideal approach for treating both stress urinary incontinence and low back / pelvic pain i.e., treatment of weakness or incontinence often requires integrating treatment of any other related pelvic girdle or lower back issues and vice versa.

 Hence, prevention of pelvic floor dysfunction may include the following:

-- For first time mum’s, a pelvic floor muscle ‘dilator’ used in the preceding weeks before delivery can help gently stretch the pelvic floor allowing a more relaxed vaginal delivery.
+- For first-time mums, a pelvic floor muscle ‘dilator’ used in the preceding weeks before delivery can help gently stretch the pelvic floor allowing a more relaxed vaginal delivery.

 - Addressing issues above such as managing a chronic cough, constipation, maintaining a healthy weight, exercising and avoiding heavy lifting help prevent pelvic floor damage.